yuyue20sh/OS/README.md

 #### Integration

-1. Harmony turned out to perform better than BBKNN
+1. Harmony was good.
-2. Batch effect was removed using harmony while some clusters were predominently found in only one sample
+2. Batch effect was removed using harmony while some clusters were predominently found in only one sample.

 #### Copykat